 Do you have to cook tomatoes before canning?

 No. You can raw pack or hot pack tomatoes.
-This will depend on your recipe.
+This will depend on your recipe and the processing time for each will vary.

 As you’d imagine, raw packing is when you fill canning jars with fresh, raw produce.
 This recipe for canning crushed tomatoes is a raw pack recipe (and crazy easy!).
 Start with whole tomatoes, cut into chunks small enough to fit into your jar, and pack into jars.